 All mechanical engineering graduate students in a degree program must register in the ME 990 Graduate Seminar course, and are required to attend and to participate in the discussions.
-M.Sc. students are required to give one ME 990 seminar during their program, while Ph.D. students are required to give two ME 990 seminars during their program.
-Ph.D. students may receive credit for one of their two ME 990 seminars by presenting a paper at an external research conference.
+MSc students are required to give one ME 990 seminar during their program, while PhD students are required to give two ME 990 seminars during their program.
+PhD students may receive credit for one of their two ME 990 seminars by presenting a paper at an external research conference.
+To receive credit, PhD students must provide information about the conference to the Graduate Assistant, who will include it in the students file.

-Besides student presentations, a number of lectures on various topics of importance to graduate students are given each year.
+Besides student presentations, a number of lectures on various topics of importance to graduate students are given each year (e.g. Literature Reviews, Time Management).
 Students in the first 12 months of their program must attend these lectures and complete assignments to receive credit for ME 990.